tacoda/tacoda.github.io/content/posts/reorganizing-our-todo-app.md

 # $ ./todo report		 # Statistics
 ```

 So far, this is looking great!
-Next up, we are going to change how we are going to wrap our task in a class.
+Next up, we are going to wrap our task in a class.

 ## Key Takeaways